+*The 2013 value for Annual Volume Withdrawn is for the period 1 July 2013 to 31 December 2013

+**The Annual Volume Withdrawn excludes transmission refuels at WUGS, the LNG storage facility, and Murray Valley volumes.

 Forecast weather

 Forecast standard weather and sensitivity to changes in weather for the pipeline over the access arrangement period is shown in Table 4.4 below.